Reach us with general inquiries

 God is faithful to staff our homes with incredible people committed to serving Him as they serve the teens and families in our care.

 Working at Hope Harbor is truly a life changing experience.
 Staff pour into the lives of our clients, community and each other as we grow together.
 This ministry is a unique experience you won't find anywhere else.

-Applicants must pass a background check, be 21 years of age or older, and have a passion for serving youth in a Christ-filled environment.
+Applicants for all positions must pass a background check, be 21 years of age or older, and have a passion for serving youth in a Christ-filled environment.

-We are always accepting applications for employment at both our Marshall and Winona homes.
+We are always accepting applications for employment in all our sites Marshall and Winona (girls) and Parker (boys).